freqtrade/freqtrade/docs/freqai.md

 * **Rapid feature engineering**: create large rich [feature sets](#feature-engineering) (10k+ features) based on simple user-created strategies.
 * **High performance**: adaptive retraining occurs on a separate thread (or on GPU if available) from inferencing and bot trade operations.
 Newest models and data are kept in memory for rapid inferencing.
 * **Realistic backtesting**: emulate self-adaptive retraining with a [backtesting module](#backtesting) that automates past retraining.
-* **Modifiability**: use the generalized and robust architecture for incorporating any machine learning library/method available in Python.
-Seven examples are currently available.
+* **Modifiability**: use the generalized and robust architecture for incorporating any [machine learning library/method](#building-a-custom-prediction-model) available in Python.
+Eight examples are currently available, including classifiers, regressors, and a convolutional neural network.
 * **Smart outlier removal**: remove outliers from training and prediction data sets using a variety of [outlier detection techniques](#outlier-removal).
 * **Crash resilience**: store model to disk to make reloading from a crash fast and easy, and [purge obsolete files](#purging-old-model-data) for sustained dry/live runs.
 * **Automatic data normalization**: [normalize the data](#feature-normalization) in a smart and statistically safe way.